-That’s bad news for migrating fish, says Chris Collins, the restoration program lead at the Lower Columbia Estuary Partnership, since water temperatures above 68 degrees Fahrenheit (20 C) can be dangerously warm to the animals.
+That’s bad news for migrating fish, says Chris Collins, the restoration program lead at the Lower Columbia Estuary Partnership, since water temperatures above 68 degrees Fahrenheit (20 degrees C) can be dangerously warm to the ecosystem.
 In 2015 hundreds of thousands of sockeye salmon died in the Columbia when water temperatures rose precipitously and much earlier in the summer than expected.
-And in 2021, the Oregon Department of Fish and Wildlife announced emergency closures of several steelhead fisheries on the Columbia’s tributaries in light of plummeting numbers of the fish.
+In 2021, the Oregon Department of Fish and Wildlife announced emergency closures of several steelhead fisheries on the Columbia’s tributaries in light of plummeting numbers of the fish.

 Improving Diversity in Waterways